eduk8s-tests/lab-kubeapps-testing/workshop/content/workshop-summary.md

 This is the end of the workshop.

-In it we have given you a brief tour of using Kubeapps to deploy applications in a Kubernetes cluster.
+In it we have given you a brief guide of installing Kubeapps, and then using Kubeapps to deploy applications in a Kubernetes cluster.

 For more details on Kubeapps see: